-Tossed with Homemade Sweet Chili Sauce, this recipe comes together in minutes and is one of the best ways to enjoy tofu!
-Even the carnivores enjoy this vegan-friendly lettuce wrap recipe!
+Tossed with Homemade Sweet Chili Sauce, this vegan-friendly recipe comes together in minutes and is one of the best ways to enjoy tofu!

 While I call this a PF Changs' copycat recipe, this homemade version of their vegetarian lettuce wraps is better.
 WAY BETTER!